Buchholz High School: Namesake

-Buchholz High School was named for Frederick "Fritz" William Buchholz (1885–1965), who came to Gainesville in 1914 as a teacher and coach of the football team at Gainesville High School.
+Buchholz High School was named for Frederick "Fritz" William Buchholz (1885–1965), who came to Gainesville in 1914 as a teacher and coach of the football team at Gainesville High School (GHS).
 He was appointed principal of GHS in 1917 and served in the school system until his retirement in 1951, including as Superintendent of Alachua County Public Schools.

 Buchholz's experience in coaching the GHS football team led to his instrumental role in the founding of the Florida High School Athletic Association (FHSAA), during a meeting of 29 high school principals from across the state, held at the University of Florida in Gainesville on April 9, 1920.
 He served as its vice president from 1920 to 1923, again from 1925 to 1929, as president of the FHSAA from 1929 to 1933, and, finally, as executive secretary (Commissioner) from 1933 to 1936.
-(In April 2001, Buchholz was post-humously elected to the FHSAA Hall of Fame.)
+(In April 2001, Buchholz was posthumously elected to the FHSAA Hall of Fame.)